Categories: Social Media

 Which Irish political party has the most influence on Twitter?

 Which Irish political party has the most influence on Twitter?
-According to Klout, service that provides insights and reports on social media influence, the all-island republican party Sinn Féin has the most influence online with a Klout score of 59.
+According to Klout, a service that provides insights and reports on social media influence, the all-island republican party Sinn Féin has the most influence online with a Klout score of 59.

 We conducted Klout score analysis earlier today and discovered some interesting findings.
 There are four main areas which each political party is marked on.
 They are overall influence or Klout, Amplification, Network, and True Reach.
 Klout is the measurement of overall influence on Twitter, Amplification is the likelihood upon which your tweets will be acted upon, Network is the influence level of your engaged audience, and True Reach is the size of your engaged audience.